antoniosjefferson/cloud-journey/README.md

-# Cloud Journey
+# Cloud Support Journey

-## About

-Documenting my learning and hands-on practice as I work toward a Cloud Support Associate role.
+Documenting my path toward becoming a Cloud Support Associate.

+---

+## Why this repo?

+- Track daily and weekly learning progress
+- Build a habit of writing and reflecting
+- Show consistency and growth to future employers

+---

+## Learning Log

+- **April 28, 2025**: Completed Module 1 of AWS Cloud Practitioner Essentials.
+Set up this repo and began documenting my journey.
+Will update every Sunday or Monday.

+---

+## Quick Notes

+- **Cloud Computing**: Renting computing resources over the Internet.
+- **Benefits**: Cost savings, scalability, flexibility.
+- **EC2 Instances**: Like staff in a boba shop,different instance types do different tasks based on their "skills" (compute, memory, storage).

+_For deeper notes, see `/notes/` (coming soon)._

+---

 ## Goals

-- Earn AWS Cloud Practitioner certification.
+- Finish AWS Certified Cloud Practitioner
-- Build and push real cloud labs and practice projects.
+- Build job ready cloud knowledge and experience
-- Land my first role in Cloud Support.
+- Land a Cloud Support role in 6–8 months

-## Daily Logs

-- Day 1: Setup repo, completed Module 1 of AWS Essentials, took notes in Notion.
-Will make flashcards on Anki for important Q&A.
-- Defined Cloud Computing
-- Key benefits: cost savings, scalability, elasticity
-- Types of cloud deployment: public, private, hybrid